torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

 Enabling "nested" (x86)
 -----------------------

-From Linux kernel v4.20 onwards, the ``nested`` KVM parameter is enabled by default for Intel and AMD.
-(Though your Linux distribution might override this default.)
+From GNU/Linux kernel v4.20 onwards, the ``nested`` KVM parameter is enabled by default for Intel and AMD.
+(Though your GNU/Linux distribution might override this default.)

-In case you are running a Linux kernel older than v4.19, to enable nesting, set the ``nested`` KVM module parameter to ``Y`` or ``1``.
+In case you are running a GNU/Linux kernel older than v4.19, to enable nesting, set the ``nested`` KVM module parameter to ``Y`` or ``1``.
 To persist this setting across reboots, you can add it in a config file, as shown below: